 Note that this is performed using R 4.0.3 for Windows 10 x64.

 We make use of info boxes to display information on daily & cumulative cases, deaths, and vaccinations.
-This requiresus to perform a subset command in the server side based on the user input and update the ui with the output.
+This requires us to perform a subset command on the server-side based on the user input and update the UI with the output.
 The aim is to provide key statistics colour-coded at a glance.
 Developers can add functionality such as choosing which statistics to display.